OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ---
-title: Enable single sign-on for Office Add-ins
+title: Overview of single sign-on (SSO) for Office Add-ins
-description: 'Learn how to enable single sign-on for Office Add-ins using common Microsoft personal, work, or education accounts.' ms.date: 09/03/2021 ms.localizationpriority: high
+description: 'Overview of how single sign-on (SSO) works for Office Add-ins using common Microsoft personal, work, or education accounts.' ms.date: 09/13/2021 ms.localizationpriority: high
 ---

-# Enable single sign-on for Office Add-ins
+# Overview of single sign-on (SSO) for Office Add-ins

 Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their Microsoft 365 Education or work account.
 You can take advantage of this and use single sign-on (SSO) to authorize the user to your add-in without requiring the user to sign in a second time.